What Is Chromyl Chloride Test?

-Chromyl chloride is a chemical compound and its chemical formula is given as CrO2Cl2.
-They are dark red blood colour liquid where the molecules of chromyl chloride are tetrahedral in shape.
+Chromyl chloride is a chemical compound, and its chemical formula is given as CrO2Cl2.
+They are dark red blood colour liquids where the molecules of chromyl chloride are tetrahedral.
 They are also mostly chromium (IV) derivatives (CrO4)2+.

 - It is often used as an oxidizing agent.
-The chromyl chloride can be used for the oxidation of toluene to Benzaldehyde.
+Chromyl chloride can be used for the oxidation of toluene to benzaldehyde.
 This reaction is followed by two steps:

 C6H5CH3 + 2CrO2Cl2 → C6H5CH(CrO2Cl2)2

-2. This chromyl compound is hydrolyzed with water to give the Benzaldehyde.
+2. This chromyl compound is hydrolyzed with water to give benzaldehyde.

 C6H5CH(CrO2Cl2)2 +2H2O → C6H5CH=O + CrO3 + 4HCl

-This reaction is known as Etard’s Reaction and the chromyl chloride that is used here is a mild oxidizing agent which is excellent in making aldehydes.
+This reaction is known as Etard’s Reaction, and the chromyl chloride that is used here is a mild oxidizing agent, which is excellent for making aldehydes.